Chart Color Schemes

 The latest Census data sees Singleton Surrounds placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-Singleton Surrounds had a low level of cultural diversity, with 89.7% of its population being Australian citizens, 92.8% born in Australia, and 98.1% speaking English only at home.
-Christianity was the predominant religion in Singleton Surrounds, comprising 64.2% of people, compared to 55.7% across Rest of NSW.
+Singleton Surrounds, as per the census data on June 8, 2016, showed low cultural diversity with 89.7% of its population being Australian citizens, 92.8% born in Australia, and 98.1% speaking English only at home.
+Christianity was the predominant religion, accounting for 64.2% of people, compared to 55.7% across Rest of NSW.
 The top three ancestry groups were Australian (36.5%), English (30.9%), and Scottish (7.4%).

 Frequently Asked Questions - Diversity